Fin keepers – How to use for freediving and what benefits they provide

 Riffe

-These Riffe fin straps are made of the highest quality Japanese rubber that ensures durability and a secure fit.
-Get them if you struggle with over-sized foot pockets, and you will instantly notice that your kicks get powerful and diving becomes easier.
-This little piece of equipment is a must-have!
+Riffe fin straps are made of high-quality Japanese rubber, ensuring durability and a secure fit.
+If you struggle with oversized foot pockets, these straps can instantly improve your dives by enhancing your kicks and making underwater activities easier.
+This small but essential piece of equipment is a must-have!

 Pros